alex-codes/html-format/readme.md

 ```

 Yes, this adds quite a bit more vertical content to the previous snippet, which seemed rather short (vertically) in comparison.
 However, there was so much content packed too tightly in the old snippet, leading to dense, hard to read code.
 Notice how much easier it is to pick out individual elements and their relationships?
 Notice how much easier it is to read all of the `<input>`'s attributes and their values, and how the attributes are listed in a consistent, semi-predictable order?
 This is a substantial improvement in readability and understandability.

+Another key benefit of having tall but skinny content is how well it compliments the split screen functionality in your IDE; the ability to compare two pieces of code side-by-side on the same monitor without the need to scroll horizontally should immediately provide a small-to-moderate productivity boost.
+In other words: fat content requires vertical _and_ horizontal scrolling, but skinny content only requires vertical scrolling.

 ## XML/XAML/JSX